Arthur (TV series): Characters

 (Clockwise from upper left): Brain, Binky, Sue Ellen, Francine, Muffy, Buster, Prunella, George, Arthur, Baby Kate.
 From the episode, "That's a Baby Show!"

+Arthur’s later design from the Flash-animated seasons, shorts, and the cover image for The Arthur Podcast.

+The entire series switched to Flash animation by season 16.

 Arthur's immediate family is the focus of the series, with most episodes involving Arthur, his younger sister D.W., their parents David and Jane, Baby Kate, and their dog, Pal.
 Arthur's closest friends include Buster, Francine, Muffy, Binky, Brain, and Sue Ellen, along with others including Fern, Prunella, Jenna, and George as frequent supporting characters.

 The adults in Arthur play important roles: Mr. and Mrs. Read display a significant amount of stress from parenting, Arthur's friends' parents are shown struggling in middle-class jobs, and Mr. Ratburn endures the demands and expectations of teaching elementary school.
 Even in difficult, adult situations, these grown ups maintain a cheerful attitude.
-Arthur, D.W., and Kate also visit their paternal grandmother, Thora Read, and maternal grandfather, Grandpa Dave.
+In some episodes, Arthur, D.W., and Kate also interact with their paternal grandmother, Thora Read, and maternal grandfather, Grandpa Dave.